Open to applicants with a minimum 2.1 degree (or equivalent) in Educational Studies or Social Science. Relevant teaching experience desirable.

 Months of entry

 The School of Education and Lifelong Learning is one of the UK's leading centres for research and teaching in education, offering a distinctive range of programmes at Postgraduate level.
 The School is nationally and internationally recognised for its work in educational innovation and social change, literacy and development and mathematics education.
 Where possible, colleagues from the UEA Literacy and Development Group also contribute to MA sessions.
-Students are encouraged to attend the public seminar series on Education and Development and informal reading groups.

 A high proportion of Masters graduates from this course go on to occupy senior posts in schools, universities and ministries all over the world.
 This course therefore provides an excellent base for a career in adult literacy and development, with non-governmental organisations, international development agencies or national Governments.